Tridiagonal random matrices, an analytic approach: The general tridiagonal model

 Hence we may (and will) study $X_N^\sigma$ directly in the case where $(a_{i,N})_{i,N}$ is the zero family.

-We also note how the parameter $\alpha$ appears in the limiting distribution as a deformation in Theorem~\eqref{T1}.
-The case $\sigma\equiv1$ contains all the information needed to describe the limiting spectral distribution of $X_N^\sigma$, together with the limiting distribution of $\sigma$.
+We also note how the parameter $\alpha$ appears in the limiting distribution as a deformation in Theorem~\ref{T1}.
+The case $\sigma\equiv1$ contains the microscopic information needed to describe the limiting spectral distribution of $X_N^\sigma$; the remaining information is the local empirical behavior of $\sigma$.

-The natural next step is to determine whether the reusult in Theorem \ref{thm:scale-mixture} also holds under more relaxed conditions.

-Before stating the main result, we record a technical lemma, which is likely well known, but we include a full proof for completeness.